Lucy Stevens is an artist whose environmental soundscapes and visual art investigate the relationship between humanity and nature.

 Recent exhibitions and commissions include:

-Oil Spill, digital print exhibited at the Atrium Gallery at the ICCA, Nottingham until Friday 28 March and will tour to other venues across the midlands and MS University in Baroda India.
+Oil Spill, digital print exhibited at the Atrium Gallery at the ICCA, Nottingham and will tour to other venues across the midlands and MS University in Baroda India, 2014.

 The Magic Voice, digital print exhibited at the School of Museum Studies, University of Leicester (2013 – 2014) and the Open 25 exhibition at New Walk Museum & Art Gallery, Leicester until 27 April 2014.

-Drawing birdsong artist residency in Northern Sweden at Ricklundgarden for 3 weeks in May 2013.
+Drawing birdsong artist residency in Northern Sweden at Ricklundgarden, May 2013.

-The Pigeon Post artist residency in Marnay-sur-Seine, France to explore the pigeon post into Paris during 1870 – 1871 for a month in April, 2011.
+The Pigeon Post artist residency in Marnay-sur-Seine, France during April 2011, to explore the pigeon post into Paris during 1870 – 1871.